 We've seen a ton of Android games launch in June, but even so there are some clear standouts.
 There are true premium games for fans of top-down shooters, space flight games, tactical RPGs, and crafting... and that's without even dipping into the Honorable Mentions section.
 On a technical level we've got everything from 60fps 3D masterpieces to a game that looks like it was made in Microsoft Paint.
 Check out the best offerings from an extremely generous month on the Play Store below.

 Final Fantasy Tactics was an oddball when it was first released for the PlayStation in 1997 - ostensibly a member of the never-repeating (at the time) Final Fantasy series, the game broke from the familiar turn-based battles with a new isometric system that put a huge emphasis on tactical positioning and strategic use of classes and attack ranges.
 While FFT never got the attention of the standard numbered RPGs in the series, it became a sleeper hit, and the original was kept alive with a few sequels and remakes.
+It remains a popular game for PS1 emulators.

 Final Fantasy Record Keeper has been out for a bit in Japan, and now it's opening up to a larger market, overwhelming even more players with heavy doses of unapologetic 90s nostalgia (and some from the early 2000s).
 The game lets you relive Final Fantasy highlights using a combination of your favorite heroes shrunken down into cute, little sprites.